ExpressenAB/exp-amqp-connection/README.md

 Limitations:

-- Error handling is crude: any error on any channel will tear down the connection and all channels with it.
-Most runtime errors are connectivity problems however, so this should be ok for the target audience.
 - Uses a single exchange defined in behaviour options for all operations.
-Makes the API smaller and easier to work with.
+Makes the API smaller and easier to work with
+- One connection used for entire node js process
+- Two channels, one for publishing and one for subscribing.
 - The exchange type will always be "topic"

 ## Api